-Company derives a majority of its revenue from contracts awarded through a competitive bidding process.
+Contracts with the U.S. government are generally subject to the FAR and are priced based on estimated or actual costs of providing the goods or services.
+The Company derives a majority of its revenue from contracts awarded through a competitive bidding process.
 Pricing for non-U.S. government agencies and commercial customers is based on discrete negotiations with each customer.
 Certain of the Company's contracts contain award fees, incentive fees or other provisions that may increase or decrease the transaction price.
 These variable amounts generally are awarded upon achievement of certain performance metrics, program milestones or cost targets and may be based upon customer discretion.
 Management estimates variable consideration as the most likely amount that we expect to achieve based on our assessment of the variable fee provisions within the contract, prior experience with similar contracts or clients, and management's evaluation of the performance on such contracts.
-The Company may perform work under a contract that has not been fully funded if the work has been authorized by the management and the customer to proceed.
+The Company may perform work under a contract that has not been fully funded if the work has been authorized by management and the customer to proceed.
 The Company evaluates unfunded amounts as variable consideration in estimating the transaction price.
 We include the estimated variable consideration in our transaction price to the extent that it is probable that a significant reversal of revenue will not occur upon the ultimate settlement of the variable fee provision.
 In the limited number of situations where our contracts with customers contain more than one performance obligation, the Company allocates the transaction price of a contract between the performance obligations in the proportion to their respective stand-alone selling prices.
 The Company generally estimates the stand-alone selling price of performance obligations based on an expected cost-plus margin approach as allowed under Topic 606.
-Our U.S. government contracts generally contain FAR provisions that enable the customer to terminate a contract for default or for the convenience of the U.S. government.
+Our U.S. government contracts generally contain FAR provisions that enable the customer to terminate a contract for default or for the convenin

 The Company recognizes revenue for each performance obligation identified within our customer contracts when, or as, the performance obligation is satisfied by transferring the promised goods or services.
 Revenue may either be recognized over time or at a point in time.
 The Company generally recognizes revenue over time as our contracts typically involve a continuous transfer of control to the customer.
 A continuous transfer of control under contracts with the U.S. government and its agencies is evidenced by clauses which require the Company to be paid for costs incurred plus a reasonable margin in the event that the customer unilaterally terminates the contract for convenience.
 For contracts where the Company recognizes revenue over time, a contract cost-based input method is generally used to measure progress towards satisfaction of the underlying performance obligation(s).
-Contract costs include direct costs such as materials, labor and subcontract costs, as well as indirect costs identifiable with, or allocable to, a specific contract that are expensed as incurred.
+Contract costs include direct costs uch as materials, labor and subcontract costs, as well as indirect costs identifiable with, or allocable to, a specific contract that are expensed as incurred.
 The Company does not incur material incremental costs to acquire or fulfill contracts.
 Under a contract cost-based input method, revenue is recognized based on the proportion of contract costs incurred to the total estimated costs expected to be incurred upon completion of the underlying performance obligation.
 The Company generally includes both funded and unfunded portions of customer contracts in this estimation process.